marcosricardoss/flask-restful-skeleton/README.md

 Note: This will create the *migrations* folder to the application.
 The contents of this folder need to be added to version control along with your other source files.

-**Running as development mode**
+### Running

+**Development**

-In development, you can use the built-in development server with the 'flask run' command.
+In development, you can use the built-in development server with the `flask run` command.
 Remember to set the environment and the database URI:

 `export FLASK_ENV=development`
 `export DATABASE_URL=postgresql+psycopg2://postgres:password@127.0.0.1:15432/database_name`